MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-change-basic-settings.md

 In the **My Settings** window, you can see and change basic settings for [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## <a name="role-center"></a>Role Centre
-The Role Centre represents the home page, a starting page that is designed for the needs of the role.
+The Role Centre represents the starting page and is designed for the needs of the role.
 The Role Centre provides you with an overview of the business, reflecting the information, tasks, and priorities of your role.

 Along the top of the Role Centre, you see a navigation bar that gives you easy access to typical entities for the role, such as customers, vendors, items, and so on.

-Whats appears in the main content area will depend on the specific Role Centre.
+What appears in the main content area will depend on the specific Role Centre.
 For example, on most Role Centres, you can find the Activities tiles that show current data and can be clicked or tapped for easy access to the selected document.
 Key Performance Indicators can be set up to display a selected chart for a visual representation of, for example, cash flow or income and expenses.
 Some Role Centres enable you to build a list of favourite entities, like customers and vendors, or show the Report Inbox.

 ### <a name="to-change-role-center"></a>To change Role Centre
 The default Role Centre is **Business Manager**, but you can select another Role Centre that fits your needs better.